 Once you determine what kind of account you want to open, you will want to understand the company’s fees and expenses.
 Some companies can charge outrageous fees or transaction percentages so be sure your contract is fair.
 Using a large company like Charge.com will give you better rates as they have a higher volume of customers and can provide better terms than smaller firms.

 Merchant Processing accounts are a fundamental part of your company’s operations and an integral process in getting paid by customers.
 Working with an established company is important because any downtime can result in loss of revenue, trust with customers and a damaged reputation.
-That’s why Charge.com is the only solution you should consider when trying to obtain a merchant processing account.
+That’s why Charge.com is the only merchant service company you should consider when trying to obtain a merchant processing account.